Peter Howe, Matto Mildenberger, Jennifer Marlon, Anthony Leiserowitz, Yale Project on Climate Change Communication

 About the Pedagogy

-- These interactive graphics invite inquiry and engage students to consider how Americans' beliefs about climate change vary across different questions.
+- These interactive graphics invite inquiry and engage students to consider how Americans' beliefs about climate change vary across different topics.
 Students can select different sets of public opinion data from a dropdown menu and the results are displayed on a map of the US.
 Results can be shown as a national average, statewide averages, or can be broken down by county or congressional district.

 - Visualization is intuitive to use and offers multiple opportunities to explore data.

 - Lesson plans and teacher guide are not provided with the visualization.
-However, the tool can be incorporated into existing lessons, or new lessons can easily be developed using the tool.
+However, the tool can be incorporated into existing lessons, or new lessons can be developed using the tool.